Convention Relating to International Exhibitions

-Origins of the Convention Relating to International Exhibitions
+Background

 From the time of the Great Exhibition in London in 1851, and for over 70 years, countries competed to host international exhibitions, striving to attract participation from other nations.
 This led to challenges for all involved due to the high frequency of events, the significant financial investments required, and uncertainty regarding the regulation and success of each event.

 The frequency of international exhibitions became excessive.
 National authorities struggled to manage organizational details, and the regulations, which varied from country to country, were inadequate.
 This situation underscored the need for a legal framework to establish clear criteria, particularly concerning the frequency and quality of international exhibitions.

 Before the Convention, there were attempts to create regulatory mechanisms.
 For example, the French Committee of Exhibitions was established in 1902.
 By 1908, similar organizations had emerged in Germany, Austria, Belgium, Denmark, Hungary, Italy, Japan, the Netherlands, and Switzerland.
 However, because these were national entities, their interactions led to disputes.
 To resolve these, a Federation of Permanent Committees was created, with its first meeting held in Paris in 1907.
 At its second meeting, in Brussels in 1908, the Federation formulated doctrines on international exhibitions and scheduled a third meeting for May 1910 in Berlin, Germany.
 This third meeting, delayed until October 1912, laid the groundwork for an international convention based on French and German proposals.
 However, the First World War prevented the signing of this agreement and indefinitely suspended the discussions.

-Drafting and Entry into Force
+Drafting and entry into force

 In 1925, the French Committee of Exhibitions reconvened other committees.
 However, only those from Belgium and Switzerland had survived the war.
 In January 1928, the government of France invited countries with which it had diplomatic relations to resume work on a convention relating to international exhibitions.
+Representatives from 40 countries participated in the conference, with four other countries and the International Chamber of Commerce attending as observers.

-On November 22, 1928, in Paris, 21 countries signed the Convention Relating to International Exhibitions.
-On December 17, 1930, the deposit of ratifications by seven signatory countries was completed, and on January 17, 1931, the Convention came into force, becoming the legal instrument that continues to regulate international exhibitions.
+On November 22, 1928, in Paris, 29 countries signed the Convention Relating to International Exhibitions.
+The government of France has acted as the depositary of the Convention and its instruments of accession.
+Under Article 33, the Convention was to come into effect after seven of the signatory countries had ratified the treaty.
+On December 17, 1930, the French Ministry of Foreign Affairs recorded that it had received the deposit of ratifications by nine countries: Albania, France, Germany, Romania, Spain, Sweden, Switzerland, Tunisia, and the United Kingdom.
+On January 17, 1931, the Convention came into force, becoming the legal instrument that continues to regulate international exhibitions.

-Since then, the government of France has acted as the depositary of the Convention and its instruments of accession.

 As of November 27, 2024, 184 countries had adhered to the Convention Relating to International Exhibitions.
+For the full list of signatories to the Convention and the dates on which they acceded, see Bureau International des Expositions.

-Protocols and Amendments
+Protocols and amendments

 Over time, the Convention Relating to International Exhibitions has been amended and supplemented with additional instruments addressing exhibition categories, duration, and frequency: